 When it comes to Donnington park, you’re going to struggle to find somebody who has done more laps around the track than Rocket Ron Haslam.
-First lapping the track in the early 70’s, it would be a safe bet to say he has the largest tally of anybody.
+First lapping the track in the early ’70s, it would be a safe bet to say he has the largest tally of anybody.
 With his fantastic working relationship with Honda, it was only natural to open his race school with Honda at Donington.
 Helping develop many racers including his son Leon, but also James Haydon, and also the late BSB and road racer, Karl Harris.
 This knowledge of Ron’s is passed down to the instructors who are all at a very high standard of riding themselves, with many club and national racers imparting their wisdom to newbies like me.

 The school has a fleet of bikes including CBR1000R fireblades, CBR600’s and also CBR125’s for the first riding experiences.
 The structure of the course means that no matter what level you are, your first on-track experience has to be on the 600, then you can progress onto the blade.
-For me, I really enjoyed going back to basics.
+For me, I enjoyed going back to basics.
 It was good to get away from the endless grunt and technology on the R1, and going back to what felt like a pretty agricultural CBR600.
 No quick-shifter, no autoblipper, and no adjustable rider modes, just no-nonsense motorcycling.

 The final session was my best yet, braking late, and carrying speed through the corners allowed me to get both knees down, left on the final hairpin and right on the first corner.
 I was so happy!

 I have had quite a few people ask about the cost of the day, and the honest answer is to say that there are cheaper ways to get on track.
-Of course you can rock up to an ordinary track day (anywhere from £120+) and have a full day on track with your own bike, however, consumables soon add up, plus there is added extras such as tyre warmers and paddock stands.
-At the race school you just turn up, no worries about the bike, it’s fully fuelled and ready to go, you don’t have to worry about getting it home again if something wrong happens.
+Of course, you can rock up to an ordinary track day (anywhere from £120+) and have a full day on track with your bike.
+However, consumables soon add up, plus there is added extras such as tyre warmers and paddock stands.
+At the race school you turn up, no worries about the bike, it’s fully fuelled and ready to go, you don’t have to worry about getting it home again if something wrong happens.

-I’d like to thank the Ron Haslam Race school for having me on the day, and also Carole Nash Inside bikes for organising it.
+I want to thank the Ron Haslam Race school for having me on the day, and also Carole Nash Inside bikes for organising it.
 Please check out their websites below.